 Services were the second-largest part of the deal, comprising another 37 percent of US exports to China.
 When the phase one agreement was signed, in early 2020, China's services purchase commitments were arguably the most reasonable.
 The buying ask was relatively modest.
 Trade war tariffs had not directly hit US services exports; their phase one starting point was therefore actually above 2017 baseline levels.
 Finally, China took on additional commitments in the agreement expected to benefit services exports.
 It promised to open its market to foreign providers of financial services (Chapter 4) and agreed to improve protection of intellectual property rights (Chapter 1) and curtail the forcible transfer of foreign technology (chapter 2), potentially benefiting US services exports recorded as "charges for intellectual property."

 China's other phase one commitments affecting services exports also showed no immediate returns, although they could potentially be beneficial over the long term.
-Both financial services exports and charges for intellectual property, for example, declined slightly in 2020; combined, they made up 20 percent of US services exports to China in 2017.
+Both financial services exports and charges for intellectual property, for example, were each slightly lower in both 2020 and 2021; combined, they made up 20 percent of US services exports to China in 2017.

 Agriculture Exports Suffered in the Trade War, Received Subsidies, and Then Recovered